Can you put a price on internet security? Well yes, you can, but it doesn't have to be a big one.

 One final note to keep in mind: You'll be billed annually for all plans.

 There is no free 1Password plan.
-The service offers a 30-day free trial for all of its plans, but once that month-long period is over, you'll need to pay for your online security.
+The service offers a 30-day free trial for its consumer plans, and 6 months for its business customers, but once that period is over, you'll need to pay for your online security.

 Of course, for most people, the fact is that 1Password will more than pay for itself, both by ensuring a more secure online experience and by giving you a little peace of mind amid a stressful era of password leaks and data breaches.